braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/reporting/reports_overview.md

 - Create a report of campaigns and Canvases from the last week or month, calculate critical metrics, and share with your teammates.
 - Determine which messaging channel got the most conversion or engagement for a specific campaign or Canvas.
-- Track general performance trends of a group of campaigns or Canvases (such as all messages related to a “newsletters” tag).
+- Track general performance trends of a group of campaigns or Canvases (such as all messages related to a "newsletters" tag).

 More questions you can answer with this feature:

 - How did the first version of my welcome email perform against the second version?
 - What were my average push open rates from this month compared to last month, for a particular tag?
-- Which month’s newsletter had the most conversions?
+- Which month's newsletter had the most conversions?

 {% endtab %}
 {% tab Overview Data %}
 **Overview Data**

-Use the [Overview]({{site.baseurl}}/user_guide/data_and_analytics/reporting/understanding_your_app_usage_data/) page to get a high-level summary of key metrics regarding your app’s performance and insight into your app’s user base.
+Use the [Overview]({{site.baseurl}}/user_guide/data_and_analytics/reporting/understanding_your_app_usage_data/) page to get a high-level summary of key metrics regarding your app's performance and insight into your app's user base.

 Check out this page for these statistics: